If you love fashion, then you probably already know that not many fashion movements persist for longer than a year or two. However, sometimes there is

 How Do We Know Athleisure isn’t Just Another Passing Fad?

-One of the easiest ways to tell that athleisure is being widely adopted and is starting to become the norm in casual dress is in the way it is affecting sales of denim.
+One of the easiest ways to tell that athleisure is being widely adopted and is starting to become the norm in casual dress and the increased demand for quality leisurewear manufacturers.
+It’s also affecting sales of denim.
 When it comes to streetwear, there aren’t really many things you can compare to jeans in terms of ubiquity across generations, but athleisure is starting to be seen as a reasonable alternative, with more and more people choosing athletic wear over denim in the form of shorts, yoga pants and jackets.
 Another thing to consider is that athleisure is a category of clothing in its own right, and so is also susceptible to smaller seasonal trends, in terms of colours, cuts and fabrics, and this is something that doesn’t tend to apply to short term fashion shifts.

 What do you think?
 Do you love athleisure with its fun, easy to wear looks and high-performance comfort, or will you be sticking to denim for your casual wardrobe?